ruby/www.ruby-lang.org/en/documentation/index.md

 [Ruby User’s Guide][11]
-: Translated from the original Japanese version written by Yukihiro Matsumoto (the creator of Ruby), this version, by Goto Kentaro and Mark Slagell, is nice overview of many aspects of the Ruby language.
+: Translated from the original Japanese version written by Yukihiro Matsumoto (the creator of Ruby), this version, by Goto Kentaro and Mark Slagell, is a nice overview of many aspects of the Ruby language.

 [The Ruby Programming Wikibook][12]
 : A free online manual with beginner and intermediate content plus a